helloRupa/oojs-lecture-project/prework/README.md

 ## If you are comfortable with the above:
 Try this out in the Dev Tools on any webpage.
 Notice the difference in what's logged to the console.

-Copy and paste the code snippet (Yes, it's adding to event handlers to the body for click):
+Copy and paste the code snippet (Yes, it's adding two event handlers to the body for click):
 ```
 document.body.addEventListener('click', function() {
   console.log('');